rocharv/elixirdock/README.md

     POSTGRES_PASSWORD=postgres

     ```
-    >Note: Check out the **Reference** section to get help choosing versions that work one another.
+    >Note: Check out the **Reference** section to get help choosing versions that work better together.

 4. Build your containers using `make` to gain productivity.
     ```bash
     /your/path/elixirdock$ make setup